VAULT Creator Highlight with Sam Brockway

 Are there any exciting projects on the horizon?

-I just got in the Sawtooth Mountains on July 16th, which took up all of my project planning time.
+I got married in the Sawtooth Mountains on July 16th, which took up all of my project planning time.
 I have a few things lined up, but it is also an exciting time to take a break and think about the next project!

 Follow Sam: